 • Enhanced the proof for the Simplicity of the Alternating Group $A_n$ by developing intermediate mathematical steps and bridging reasoning gaps.

-• Analytically Solvable Models of Bosons in a Double Well Potential, Project Student (Jan-May 2016), Dr. C. M. Chandrashekar, The Institute of Mathematical Sciences (IMSc), India
+• Analytically Solvable Models of Bosons in a Double Well Potential, Project Student, Dr. C. M. Chandrashekar, The Institute of Mathematical Sciences (IMSc), Jan–May 2016

-• Bosons in a triple-well potential: Exact results via Multi-configurational Time-dependent Hartree for Bosons, Project Student (Dec 2014-June 2015), Prof. Saurabh Basu, IIT Guwahati, India
+• Bosons in a triple-well potential: Exact results via Multi-configurational Time-dependent Hartree for Bosons, Project Student, Prof. Saurabh Basu, IIT Guwahati, Dec 2014-June 2015

-• Studies on Solvation and Rotational Relaxation of Organic Solutes in Imadazolium-based Room Temperature Ionic Liquids, Summer Student (May-July 2012), Dr. Moloy Sarkar, NISER, India
+• Studies on Solvation and Rotational Relaxation of Organic Solutes in Imadazolium-based Room Temperature Ionic Liquids, Summer Student, Dr. Moloy Sarkar, NISER, May-July 2012

-• Fluorescent quenching of Rhodamine 6G in Methyl Methacrylate by laser ablated gold nanoparticles, Project Student (Dec 2011-May 2012), Dr. M. Kailasnath, CUSAT, India
+• Fluorescent quenching of Rhodamine 6G in Methyl Methacrylate by laser ablated gold nanoparticles, Project Student, Dr. M. Kailasnath, CUSAT, Dec 2011-May 2012

 • S. Sebastian, S. Sooraj, A. Aaryan, J. Peter, V. P. Namboori, and C. P. G. Vallaban, "Impact of laser ablated gold nanoparticles on absorption and fluorescence of Rhodamine 6G in Methyl Methacrylate," in 2012 International Conference on Optical Engineering (ICOE), Belgaum, India, 2012, pp. 1-5. doi: 10.1109/ICOE.2012.6409575.